yusuf1207/ansible_apache/README.md

 # ansible_apache
-the purpose of this repositry it to manage Apache with Ansible.
+the purpose of this repositry is to install and manage Apache with Ansible.